nighthawkcoders/teacher_portfolio/_posts/2023-10-08-javascript-character-monkey.md

             // Updates the `frameX` property to prepare for the next frame in the sprite sheet. monkey.update();

             // Uses `requestAnimationFrame` to synchronize the animation loop with the display's refresh rate,
             // ensuring smooth visuals.
-            //requestAnimationFrame(animate);

-            // Uses `requestAnimationFrame` to synchronize the animation loop with the display's refresh rate,
-            // ensuring smooth visuals.